google/lightweight_mmm/README.md

 - Learn about your media attribution and ROI per media channel.
 - Optimize your budget allocation.

+## Installation

+The recommended way of installing lightweight_mmm is through PyPi:

+`pip install lightweight_mmm`

+If you want to use the most recent and slightly less stable version you can install it from github:

+`pip install --upgrade git+https://github.com/google/lightweight_mmm.git`

 ## The models

 **For larger countries we recommend a geo-based model, this is not implemented